Johannestegner/coolz/README.md

 # coolz™

-### Light weight 12 column grid.
+### A light weight 12 column grid framework

-A scss 12 column grid with no extra styling.
+This SCSS (or CSS, if you like) grid is for those of you who just want a simple 12 column grid, with no extra styling that you want to override anyway.

 ### Clone it